lpointet/WordPress-GPS/readme.txt

 = Is this possible to add scenarios to the existing ones? =

 Of course it is, but only through the API for now.

+== Screenshots ==

+1. Choose the scenario you want to launch from its name and a little description
+2. Follow the pointers!

 == Changelog ==